alsenet-labs/electron-dataminer/README.md

   IMPORTANT: never use ```sudo``` to install npm packages since package installation scripts (and their dependencies) can run any code with the permissions of the current user.
 Paranoid users should even use a secondary user account or a virtual machine for working with node and npm.

+## Test

+For developing or testing purpose you can clone the electron-dataminer project and add a subdirectory for your configuration, eg ./test.
+In this directory you can put your config.js (see test/config.js or example/config.js) and add your pageClass or api modules (scripts) in folders ./test/api/ and ./test/page/

 From the command line:
 ```bash
 # Clone this repository